 Some studies have shown that there is a small chance that fluconazole could increase the levels of hormones in your body when using the combined pill.
 You can continue taking fluconazole with your oral contraception, but if you get any side effects, such as feeling sick or tender breasts, speak to your doctor.

 There is no clear evidence to suggest that fluconazole will reduce fertility in either men or women.

 Is there any food or drink I need to avoid?

 No, you can eat or drink normally while taking fluconazole.

 Can I drive or ride a bike?

-Yes, you can drink or ride a bike while taking fluconazole.
+Yes, you can drive or ride a bike while taking fluconazole.